libis/cag-s/modules/CleanUrl/README.md

 Then install it like any other Omeka module and follow the config instructions.

-IMPORTANT:
+**IMPORTANT**:
-The module copies two files in the main config directory of Omeka:
-- "clean_url.config.php": this is a list of all reserved words for the first level of the url, when there are no site and page prefixes.
+The module copies one file in the main config directory of Omeka, "cleanurl.config.php". this is a list of all reserved words for the first level of the url, when there are no site and page prefixes.
 All common routes are included.
 It is larger than needed in order to manage future modules or improvments, according to existing modules in Omeka classic or Omeka S or common wishes.
-It can be edited as needed if you have a public route for a specific module.
-- "clean_url.dynamic.php": this file is automatically updated to save the list of site slugs and some other settings in order to manage routing quickly, in particular when there are no site and page paths.
-You should not modify it manually.
+Furthermore, it contains the list of site slugs and some other settings in order to manage routing quickly, in particular when there are no site and page paths.
+Contrary to a previous version, this file is automatically updated and should not be updated manually.

 Usage
 -----

 Clean urls are automatically displayed in public theme and they are not used in the admin theme.
-They are case insensitive.
+They are case insensitive by default.

 This module may be used with the module [Archive Repertory] to set similar paths for real files (item_set_identifier / item_identifier / true_filename).